Hiroyuki Nagato: Life and career

 Nagato was born in Kyoto City and came from an illustrious film family.
 His younger brother Masahiko Tsugawa is an actor.
 His wife Yōko Minamida was an actress.
 His grandfather is the director Shōzō Makino, nicknamed the Father of Japanese Film; his father, Kunitarō Sawamura, and his mother, Tomoko Makino, were both actors.
 His aunt and uncle through his father are the actors Sadako Sawamura and Daisuke Katō.
 His niece was the actress Mayuko and she referred to him as "Achi" (Uncle Akio).
 Masayuki Makino, his cousin from his mother's side, was the first principal of the Okinawa Actors School.
 He had no children with his wife Yoko.
 He is distantly related to the modern Japanese comedian Daisuke Miyagawa.

-After graduating from Hanazono High School, Nagato entered into Ritsumeikan University's Depart of Literature but dropped out.
+After graduating from Hanazono High School, Nagato entered into Ritsumeikan University's Department of Literature but dropped out.
 Former Hanshin Tigers coach Yoshio Yoshida attended Ritsumeikan at the same time as Nagato but also dropped out.